Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Forests

 \section{Minimal Free Resolutions of Edge Ideals of Weighted Oriented Forests}

 The main objects of this section are edge ideals of weighted oriented forests.
-In particular, we will show that these ideals are bridge-friendly and bridge-minimal.
+In particular, we will show that these ideals are bridge-friendly.
 We start by introducing some of the fundamental definitions.

 Let $\D$ be a weighted oriented graph.
 Abusing notation, we write $xy \in E(\D)$ for the directed edge between the vertices $x$ and $y$ without specifying the orientation.
 We will use the notation $m_{xy}$ to denote the monomial associated to this directed edge (without the orientation information).
 We denote the underlying unweighted unoriented graph of $\D$ by $G_{\D}$.
 The vertices of $\D$ and $G_{\D}$ are the same while the edges of $G_{\D}$ have no orientation.
 We use $\{x,y\}$ to denote the unoriented edge between the vertices $x$ and $y$, and $(x,y)$ to denote the edge oriented from vertex $x$ to vertex $y$.
-In our setting, all the underlying graphs are finite and simple, i.e., no loops and no multiple edges allowed.
+In our setting, all the underlying graphs are finite and simple, i.e., no loops and no multiple edges are allowed.

 \begin{definition} Let $\T=(V(\T),E(\T),\w)$ be a weighted oriented rooted tree with a root vertex $x_0$.
 Note that $G_{\T}$ has no cycles since it is a tree.
 We call $\T$ a \emph{weighted naturally oriented tree} if each edge of $\T$ is oriented towards the vertex that is further away from $x_0$.
 A \textit{weighted naturally oriented forest} is a disjoint union of weighted naturally oriented trees. \end{definition}